 Dr. Carroll P. Jones was born and raised in Atlanta, GA.
 He received an undergraduate degree in Biology at The University of North Carolina in Chapel Hill, where he graduated Summa Cum Laude and a member of the distinguished Phi Beta Kappa academic society.
 His training continued at the Medical College of Georgia, and he completed his residency in orthopaedic surgery at UNC Hospitals in Chapel Hill and twice received the “Resident of the Year” distinction.

 Following residency, Dr. Jones completed a one-year fellowship in foot and ankle surgery with Dr. Michael Coughlin in Boise, ID.
-He joined the Miller Clinic in Charlotte, NC in 2004 that subsequently evolved into OrthoCarolina, where he continues to practice today.
+He joined the Miller Clinic in Charlotte, NC in 2004 that subsequently evolved into OrthoCarolina, where he continues to practice today as an orthopedic surgeon.
 He specializes in lower extremity trauma as well as all aspects of foot and ankle surgery.
 Dr. Jones is very involved with teaching residents and fellows, and lectures on a regional and national basis.